Sari la conținut

 Thanks: Luiza Vasiliu

-Investigația a fost documentată și publicată în cadrul unui grant oferit jurnalistului Victor Ilie de Journalism Fund.
+Investigația a fost documentată și publicată în cadrul unui grant oferit jurnalistului Victor Ilie de Journalism Fund Europe.

 Despre autor